jromers/jromers.github.io/_posts/2019-10-30-running-cli-demo.md

 If you prefer to use a YUM repository, see [the Pipe Viewer author's instructions](http://www.ivarch.com/programs/yum.shtml) to install Pipe Viewer with a YUM repository.

 ## Demo Magic install
-For the Demo Magic script, clone from [Demo Magic Github](https://github.com/paxtonhare/demo-magic):
+The Demo Magic script installation is easy, clone from [Demo Magic Github](https://github.com/paxtonhare/demo-magic) and copy the `demo-magic.sh` file to the destination directory where you run your demo:
 ```
 $ git clone https://github.com/paxtonhare/demo-magic.git
 $ mkdir $HOME/demo